roberttwomey/gpt3-bot-radio-play/README.md

 ## Usage

-In your discord server, you will see **@gpt3-bot**.
-You interact by messaging it in a text channel.
+If everything is configured properly and your local bot code is running, you should see **@gpt3-bot** in your server.
+You can interact by messaging it in a text channel as described below.

 ### Starting a prompt